 These artists will be performing in Colston Hall Foyer, Bristol across the weekend (15-18 March) and all events are free and open to all.
 There will also be market stalls including food.

-Plus, each night of the festival, the Jam Sessions are back at Bambalan!
-A swinging house band led by trumpeter Nick Malcolm will kick off with a short set at 10.30pm, after which experienced musicians and vocalists are most welcome to come and sit in.
+Plus, the Jam Sessions are back at Bambalan!
+A swinging house band led by trumpeter Nick Malcolm will kick off with a short set at 10.30pm (Fri-Sun), after which experienced musicians and vocalists are most welcome to come and sit in.

 THURSDAY 15 MARCH